tangyuan1808/Ruby-Safari/singleton_class.md

 ![diagram_6](images/singleton_6.png)

-The truth is, in order to find the method implentation of a calling object, **Ruby Complier will first find the `klass` of the object, check the method exist.
-If not, it will follow the `super` chain up and repeat the same process, until find the method**.
+The truth: **To find out which method implementation is called for any object, you go "out and up".
+That is, you find the objects "klass", and then follow the "super" china up until you find a matching method**

 Quick Proof
 ```